Edinburgh is a truly beautiful city perfect for travellers that seek entertainment, history and seriously awesome

 1. CoDE Pod Hostels – THE LoFT (high tech modern design)

 Is this the absolute coolest hostel in Edinburgh?
 We certainly think so!

 CoDE Pod Hostels – THE LoFT is a modern design hostel in the New Town of Edinburgh.
 It is modern in the sense of design and technology as well.

 A fresh young design hostel meets tech-nerds, creating a geeky 5 Star Hostel in Scotland’s capital!

-There are no bunk beds at CODE Hostel but fancy, modern pods which give you the privacy you’ve been hoping for in your search for a cool hostel.
+There are no bunk beds at CODE Hostel but fancy, modern pods which give you the privacy you’ve been hoping for in your search for a nice hostel.

 Each pod has its own socket-outlet and lighting, so you can simply close your curtains and switch off.